 Do you really know who is going to build your pool?
 Have you called them for service?
 Have you visited their place of business?
 Will they be there if something goes wrong after installation?
-Think those things don’t matter and price is so important?
+Think those things don’t matter and the price is so important?
 Well…read this article on the types of pool builders – and more importantly, how to choose a reputable pool contractor.

-1. Schmuck in the Truck – This is a common term in the pool industry.
+This is a common term in the pool industry.
 Even our vendors use it to refer to these builders.
-This type of builder, term used loosely, is not really a builder at all.
+This type of builder, a term used loosely, is not really a builder at all.
 They are the cheapest form of hired help.
 They are similar to the jack of all trades, master of none.
 They run their entire business from their truck, which as you can imagine is less than effective.
 They are quick to give you what they call “a fair price”.
-It’s fair because it’s low and they know when you call for a repair you won’t get a call back and if you do, it will be done in months, not weeks.
+It’s fair because it’s low and they know when you call for a repair you won’t get a callback and if you do, it will be done in months, not weeks.
 Many of these Schmucks are running from bill collectors and previous customers which is precisely why they don’t have a place of business.
 They even go as far as this: after they have put in your pool, they log your number in their cell phone so they can screen your calls.
 Yes, it’s true.
 Don’t expect service from these guys.
-So if price is what you’re after, they are sure to please up front, but all you will get with them is a one night stand.
-No long term relationships here.
+So if the price is what you’re after, they are sure to please up front, but all you will get with them is a one-night stand.
+No long-term relationships here.

-3. Yes, we’re Reputable, But you really don’t need permits – These companies make me giggle.
-We pulled a permit for an above ground pool last week in Bladen County and do you know the inspector told our builder that we were the first company in years to pull a permit for an above ground pool.
-Yes, dears we follow the rules at Parrot Bay.
+These companies make me giggle.
+We pulled a permit for an above-ground pool last week in Bladen County and do you know the inspector told our pool builder that we were the first company in years to pull a permit for an above-ground pool?
+Yes, we follow the rules at Parrot Bay Pools.
 Do you know why that is important?
 Because pools have electricity and water.
 Don’t you want that inspected?
 I surely would; I don’t need shock therapy.
 Don’t be fooled by the pool store that tells you not to worry about a permit for your pool.
 Yes, there are real builders that do that.
 Go figure.
 Plus, just because they have a store, doesn’t mean they are licensed for construction.
-It just means they sell pools to the unassuming who don’t check to see if they have a license. (see below for how to check licensure)
+It just means they sell pools to the unassuming who don’t check to see if they have a license (see below for how to check licensure).

 “Quality is remembered long after the price is forgotten” – Aldo Gucci